-In Luang Prabang, you can find temples nearly everywhere as Laos is a very religious, Buddist country.
-UNESCO even states that Luang Prabang is home to a few of the most sophisticated Buddhist temples in Southeast Asia.
-The most famous of these temples are Wat Xieng Thong Wat Manorom, and Wat Hosian Voravihane.
+In Luang Prabang, you can find temples nearly everywhere, as Laos is a very religious, Buddhist country.
+UNESCO even states that Luang Prabang is home to some of Southeast Asia’s most sophisticated Buddhist temples.
+The most famous of these temples are Wat Xieng Thong Wat Manorom and Wat Hosian Voravihane.

-Wat Hosian Voravihane is another well-known temple which includes living quarters for the monks and a school.
+Wat Hosian Voravihane is another well-known temple that includes living quarters for the monks and a school.
 Wat Manorom is also well known and visited by travelers.
 It’s a very old wat, with its origins uncertain.
-Depending on who you aks it can be founded in 1372,1375 or even in 1492.
-The most famous feature of this wat is the 6-meter Buddha that dates back to the 1370s
+Depending on who you ask, it can be founded in 1372,1375, or even 1492.
+The most famous feature of this wat is the 6-meter Buddha which dates back to the 1370s.

 #2 Assist (or don’t) Alms Giving Ritual

 Each morning, Saffron-robed monks emerge onto the streets with their alms bowls.
-When this happens the Lao people are already awaiting them with sticky rice and other foods, which they prepared previously.
+When this happens, the Lao people are already awaiting them with sticky rice and other foods which they had prepared previously.
 They will place a portion in the bowl of each monk who passes by.
 The whole ceremony is undertaken in complete silence.

-Finally, if you end up deciding to participate, please don’t give food if you are not sure of its origins.
+Finally, if you decide to participate, please don’t give food if you are unsure of its origins.
 There are many reports of monks who have died from food intoxication due to the bad food given in this ritual.

 #3 Climb Mount Phousi